zgndia/zgn-security/README.md

 # zgn-security
 This is a discord bot that protects your server from raiders & bots, also some moderation features inside as well.

-This bot is a private guild bot, meaning the bot only works on one specific guild unless you change the code.
+This bot is a private guild bot, meaning the bot only works on one specific guild.

 # Commands
     lockdown --> [STAFF] Prevents messages from being sent in the selected channel.